 Why do I need earthing in my circuits?

 Earthing in all circuits running from your mains board is part of the wiring that forms the path which a fault travels along in order to activate the fuse in the event of a fault occurring.
-It is a important part of any electrical circuit providing protection against electric shock and is required under current regulations.
+It is an important part of any electrical circuit providing protection against electric shock and is required under current regulations.
 In rare circumstances some very old properties still have wiring with no earthing present.
 Any circuits identified with no earthing are generally considered to be unsafe.
 If you have circuits with no earthing you would be advised to make separate arrangements to have earthing installed.

 Why do I need a Main Earth Conductor?

 All properties require a connection with earth of some form or other.
 The main earth conductor forms the path which a fault travels along in order to activate the fuse in the event of a fault occurring.
 It is an important part of any electrical system providing protection against electric shock and is required under current regulations.
-The main earth conductor is a cable running from the consumer unit to your suppliers earth or in some circumstances where the supply company has not provided a connection with earth, an earth rod that is fixed into the ground.
+The main earth conductor is a cable running from the consumer unit to your suppliers earth or, in some circumstances where the supply company has not provided a connection with earth, an earth rod that is fixed into the ground.

 Why do we need to test the sockets and lights after the new consumer unit is fitted?

 After the new consumer unit is fitted we need to test everything is working normally.
 We use specially calibrated test equipment to take readings on circuits at various points.
-To do this we need access to a sample of sockets and lights throughout the property.
+To do this we need access to a sample of sockets and lights throughout the premises.
 The readings are recorded on your certificate.

-What if there are pre-existing faults in our home?
+What if there are pre-existing faults?

 Will I get a certificate?

 Yes.
-Following installation of a new consumer unit we provide a BS7671 Electrical FullSizeRender (4)Installation Certificate proving the work carried out complies with regulations.
-You should retain the certificate for future use as it can be problematic when it comes to selling your home if you cannot produce evidence that electrical work has been carried out in accordance with the regulations.
+Following installation of a new consumer unit we provide a BS7671 Electrical Installation Certificate proving the work carried out complies with regulations.

 What guarantees do I get with the work?